 In June 2020, the FDA approved our IDE application, allowing us to commence our pivotal DREAM trial of the Genio system.
 In June 2022, we announced that the FDA approved the use of the Genio 2.1 system in our DREAM trial.
 Our DREAM trial is a multicenter, prospective, open-label trial in which each participant who undergoes implantation of the Genio system will be followed for five years post-implantation to assess the safety and efficacy of the system in patients with moderate to severe OSA.
 We initiated the DREAM trial as an IDE pivotal trial to support an application seeking FDA marketing authorization and ultimately, reimbursement in the United States for bilateral HGNS for the treatment of moderate to severe OSA.
-The trial enrolled 115 patients who have all been implanted as of the date of this annual report, with 12 month effectiveness and safety primary endpoints.
+The trial enrolled 115 patients who have all been implanted as of the date of this Annual Report, with 12-month effectiveness and safety primary endpoints.
 We have identified 20 centers for the trial, including 15 in the United States.
-Fifteen of them were active and enrolling patients in the trial.
+Fifteen of them were active and enrolling patients as of December 2023.

-The primary safety endpoint is incidence of device-related SAEs at 12 months post implantation.
-One of the co-primary effectiveness endpoints is the percentage of responders with at least a 50% reduction in AHI with hypopneas associated with a 4% oxyhemoglobin desaturation and a remaining AHI with hypopneas associated with a 4% oxyhemoglobin desaturation less than 20, together with a 25% reduction of ODI between baseline and 12 month visits.
+The primary safety endpoint is incidence of device-related SAEs at 12-months post implantation.
+One of the co-primary effectiveness endpoints is the percentage of responders with at least a 50% reduction in AHI with hypopneas associated with a 4% oxyhemoglobin desaturation and a remaining AHI with hypopneas associated with a 4% oxyhemoglobin desaturation less than 20, together with a 25% reduction of ODI between baseline and 12-month visits.
 Patients with moderate to severe OSA (AHI score between 15 and 65) and aged between 22 and 75 years are eligible for enrollment if they failed, did not tolerate or refused PAP treatment.
-Patients with a body mass index above 32 kg/m2, a CCC observed during a drug induced sleep endoscopy and combined central and mixed AHI above 25% at baseline polysomnography are to be excluded.
+Patients with a body mass index above 32 kg/m, a